The Life of Pie

 My first solo album, “Finally Getting Home”, originally recorded at Jacks Tracks for JMI Records was re-released at the beginning of 2013 along with the the last Columbia Records album for the Pozo Seco Singers, “Shades of Time.”

 In the spring of 2014 I went to Texas and joined musical buddies, Michael O’Connor and Jeff Plankenhorn to do some song swarming.
-If you aren’t familiar with the term…songswarmer [sawng-swawrmer] noun: a vocalist or musician who practices the art or act of improvisational accompaniment on the original songs of others.”
+If you aren’t familiar with the term…songswarm [sawng-swawrm] noun: Two or three songwriter performers practicing the art or act of improvisational accompaniment on each other’s original songs.

-September 5th in LaMars, Iowa, I’ll be inducted into the National Traditional Country Music Assn Hall of Fame, and performing on stage that evening with old friend Jerre Haskew who’ll be getting a Lifetime Achievement award from the association.
+September 5th in LaMars, Iowa, I was inducted into the National Traditional Country Music Assn Hall of Fame, and performed on stage that evening with old friend Jerre Haskew who received a Lifetime Achievement award from the association.
 What an honor on all fronts!

 Music feels better than ever and I’m creating it with incredibly talented friends who share the same kind of dreams and goals!
 I thank my lucky stars for you who continue to listen and your support will always be my inspiration.